 Researchers explore “meaning individuals or groups ascribe to social or human problems (Creswell & Creswell, 2018, p3).”
 Questions and procedures emerge rather than being prescribed.
 Complexity, nuance, and individual meaning are valued.
 Research is both inductive and deductive.
 Data sources are multiple and varied, i.e. interviews, observations, documents, photographs, etc. The researcher is a key instrument and must be reflective of their background, culture, and experiences as influential of the research.

-Examples: interviews, focus groups, case studies, grounded theory, ethnography, discourse analysis, narrative, phenomenology, participatory action research.
+Examples: open question interviews and surveys, focus groups, case studies, grounded theory, ethnography, discourse analysis, narrative, phenomenology, participatory action research.

 Calfee, R. C. & Chambliss, M. (2005).
 The design of empirical research.
 In J. Flood, D. Lapp, J. R. Squire, & J. Jensen (Eds.), Methods of research on teaching the English language arts: The methodology chapters from the handbook of research on teaching the English language arts (pp. 43-78).
 Routledge. http://ezproxy.memphis.edu/login?url=http://search.ebscohost.com/login.aspx?direct=true&db=nlebk&AN=125955&site=eds-live&scope=site.